 Pluralibacter gergoviae can cause big headaches in cosmetic industry laboratories.
 It is an opportunistic pathogen that has repeatedly been isolated from personal care products.
-Recently, 15,000 tubes of a popular skin cream product were recalled due to contamination with the species.
+Most recently, this environmental isolate is the cause of a recall of involving flushable wipes.
 (6)

 Never heard of the species?
 You may be familiar with its former name, Enterobacter gergoviae.
 The species received a new name based on multilocus sequence analysis.
 (3,9)

 Pluralibacter gergoviae is a Gram-negative rod.
 It is facultatively anaerobic and motile by peritrichous flagella.
 Colonies are unpigmented, round and smooth on Tryptic Soy Agar.
 It grows optimally at 30°C. (3)

 The species has been isolated from soil, water, cosmetics, sewage, maize, grape bay, coffee beans, refrigerated packed fish paste, brown leaf spots on pear trees, and the insect guts of the fruit fly and the pink bollworm.
 (3,7,10)

 Pluralibacter gergoviae has been recovered from the human respiratory tract, urinary tract and blood.
 (1) It was reported to be the cause of outbreaks of nosocomial bacteremias in Croatia neonatal intensive care units.
 (2) The species is often resistant to antibiotics, making treatment more difficult.
 (8)

 The strain has been isolated from several personal care products including exfoliating gel, eyeliner, foundation cream, shampoo, rose bath, shower gel, shea butter, conditioner, bubble bath and baby wipes.
 (8,10,11) Pluralibacter gergoviae has also been isolated from the floors of the washing area of an industrial plant.
 (5)